cs4404-mission1/ca/README.md

 - Now we can use the client's private key to authenticate to the tabulator API
 - Watch the tabulator API and wait until it's a "good" time to invalidate the cached tokens
 - Crash the database or API to invalidate cached access tokens in API memory and/or ephemeral vote data

+## Mitigations

+Defense in depth:

+- Protect the CA network with a firewall (or any routed network segment)
+- Protect admin API with a firewall
+- Fix crash bug